 What are your essential items for a minimal camera kit and accessories?

 I either work really lightweight or with big gear.
 My daily kit needs to be very flexible.
 I need to be able to shoot a still reportage or portraits and some video.
-My camera is the new mirrorless Canon EOS R. I have the RF 50mm f/1.2L USM lens for portraits and using the RF 28-70 f/2L for reportage.
+My camera is the new mirrorless Canon EOS R. I have the RF 50mm f/1.2L USM lens for portraits and using the new RF 28-70 f/2L for reportage.
 I also carry the small and light RF 35mm f/1.8 Macro.

 How about non-camera gear?